sebluy/gps-tracker-web/README.md

 Switch to quiescent
 - Rethink page structure (rails?)

+Should address be global or local (and get updated i.e. map)

 Handle errors
 - on remote errors revert to last known state
 - on read, add fail callback